zithir/zen-tasks/Specification.md

 The app could be rendered and handled by React.

-Start with JavaScript and Adopt TypeScript later.
+Start with JavaScript and adopt TypeScript later.